 When we’ve been asked what we loved most about Austin, Texas, we could have said the live music scene, The Broken Spoke, breakfast tacos, and the brilliant homes we stayed in.
 But to be honest, our most memorable experiences involved talking vinyl with America’s most popular record store owner, John Kunz and watching local musicians like Amy Cook, Dan Dyer and Suzanne Choffel perform – and meeting them and spending time with them.

-Our stay in Perpignan in France was particularly special because of the wine-loving cheese connoisseur Carl, owner of our old town studio, while our Marrakech stay was made more memorable by dinner with our riad owner DJ and hairdresser to the stars, Rob, and family.
+Our stay in Perpignan in France was particularly special because of our culinary walk and wine in the sun with Carl, the cheese connoisseur and wine-loving owner of our old town studio, while our Marrakech stay was made more memorable by dinner with hairdresser to the stars and DJ Rob, our riad owner, and his family.

 Our stay in New York?
-We loved catching up with our old music producer, jazz musician friend Scotty Harding, eating hot dogs with Craig from Not for Tourists, getting restaurant tips from writer David Farley, discovering speakeasies with an architect, and meeting a bunch of writers, bloggers and travellers at a local bar.
+We loved eating out in Brooklyn with our old music producer cum jazz musician friend Scotty Harding, eating hot dogs with Craig from Not for Tourists, getting restaurant tips over drinks with writer David Farley, discovering speakeasies with an architect (see above), and downing craft beers at a meet-up with a bunch of writers, bloggers and travellers at a local bar.

-And what we really loved about the East Village, the neighbourhood that we focused on, was getting beneath the skin of the place through its community gardening movement, and characters like our guide to the neighbourhood’s history and culture, Rob Hollander, and local artist, ‘the Mosaic Man’.
+But what we really loved was meeting locals in the East Village, the neighbourhood that we stayed in and focused on, through its community gardening movement activists and garden strolls, and through characters like our guide to the East Village history and counter-culture, historian Rob Hollander, and local artist, ‘the Mosaic Man’.

-Venice was special because we had a lesson in shopping the fish markets with restaurant owner Francesco, cooked with Countess Enrica Rocca, spent a day on the lagoon with water scientist Luca, and drank vino with bookbinder Pablo Olbi.
+We had a lesson in shopping Venice’s Rialto fish markets with restaurant owner Francesco, we learnt to cook the local seafood on a cooking class with Countess Enrica Rocca, we spent a day on the Venice lagoon learning about the city’s flooding problems with water scientist Luca, and we learnt about the art of book-binding and drank vino with bookbinder Pablo Olbi.

 In Paris, Terence ‘mastered the macaron‘ with a couple of lovely chefs, we broke baguettes with a food blogger and culinary guide, and the world’s greatest bartender taught us how to make a cocktail he invented called (somewhat appropriately), Serendipity.